TKMAX777/RemoteRelativeInput/readme.md

 7. Enjoy!

   ☆ The mouse cursor disappears during relative input mode.
 If you need the cursor, use the F8 key to switch to absolute input.<br />
+  ☆ To return to relative input mode, select the RDP Input Wrapper window and hit the F8 key again.<br />

 ### Connect to Debian / Ubuntu

 ```sh